 Gas pain after surgery is a common complaint.
 This articles offers tips and advice from a board certified anesthesiologist for how to prevent and treat post-operative gas pain.

 High blood pressure can be a problem during general anesthesia and surgery.
 If you are facing surgery, controlling your hypertension will make your anesthetic as safe as possible.

 Acid reflux under anesthesia can lead to aspiration pneumonia and lung damage.
-Find out, from a physician anesthesiologist, how to protect yourself from these complications if you have acid reflux and are going to...
+Learn from an anesthesiologist how to protect yourself from these complications.

 The entire body is affected by an anesthetic.
 Here, a board-certified anesthesiologist gives an overview of the effects of anesthesia from head to toe.